HealthStream Headquarters, Nashville

 The Strategy Room is another space where Gilbert and his design team spent a lot of planning time.
 “The idea there is to hold almost any kind of meeting for 30 or more people on site plus others joining remotely,” he explains.
 Read more about the Strategy Room.

-In addition, there are 43 Mercury-based huddle rooms and five Mercury-based meeting rooms equipped for video conferencing, plus 20 more rooms used for local meetings only.
+In addition, there are 43 Flex-based huddle rooms and five Flex-based meeting rooms equipped for video conferencing, plus 20 more rooms used for local meetings only.
 These include eight “Developer Pods” with new systems and 10 other rooms that use Crestron systems that Think Simple repurposed from the old headquarters.

 All of these rooms include some nice touches, including the ability to connect a laptop wirelessly, the ability to reserve a room instantly using Crestron scheduling, and, in two sets of conference rooms, the ability to divide or combine via air walls that retract into their ceilings.
 Read more about the conference rooms and huddle rooms.